 Introduction

 So in case of budget destinations, the factor that we need to focus on is where can we stretch our money furthest - and it that sense China can be considered a budget travel destination.
-Once you have your plane ticket and visa sorted, your daily budget can be quite reasonable.
+Once you have your international flight costs and visa sorted, your daily budget can be quite reasonable.

-In this post I will break down for you the cost of travelling to China on a budget.
+In this post I will break down for you the trip to China cost on a budget.

 What can you expect to be your daily expenditure when travelling on a budget?

-Your daily budget on a non-travel day can easily be around 15-20$ (per adult).
-Children under 1.2m can enjoy riding on trains for free (assuming they don't have their own seat) and can stay in hotels for free.
+Your daily budget on a non-travel day during your China trip can easily be around 15-20$ (per adult).
+Children under 1.2m can enjoy riding on trains for free (assuming they don’t have their own seat) and can stay in hotels for free.

 A family with children who still fall into the “stay and ride for free” can manage a budget of 50$ a day when your intention is just to explore the city and eat delicious food.
 Naturally all additional attractions have to be added separately.